Alex's Good Fortune

 What’s inside...

-Chinese New Year is the most important holiday for Alex and her family, so it's even more special when she gets to share her favorite traditions with her best friend, Ethan.
-Together, they join the Chinese New Year parade and get to help make the dragon dance.
-Then they prepare for the festivities by tidying up, decorating, and making dumplings.
-After that, it's time to open red envelopes, eat a great big feast, and enjoy the lantern festival!
-Complete with facts about the holiday in the back of the book.
+Chinese New Year is the most important holiday for Alex and her family.
+It becomes even more special when she shares her favorite traditions with her best friend, Ethan.
+Together, they participate in the Chinese New Year parade, help with the dragon dance, prepare for the festivities by tidying up and decorating, make dumplings, open red envelopes, enjoy a big feast, and partake in the lantern festival.
+The book includes facts about the holiday at the end.

 Age